SS&D - Disability and Learning Support Service header

 Accessing Assistive Technology

-In order to access Assistive Technology Supports, Students must be registered with the Disability and Learning Support Service.
+In order to access Assistive Technology Supports, Students must be signed up with the Disability and Learning Support Service.

 Students may then be referred by the Disability and Learning Support Service to the Assistive Technology Officer for assessment and training.